Where to Eat in Madrid: The Ultimate Guide

 Small but vibrant tapas bars line the streets of La Latina, a lively corner of the capital just southwest of the city center.
 If you’re wondering where to eat in Madrid for authentic tapas from all corners of Spain, this is the place to be.

 There are a few different ways to eat your way around La Latina.
-The most famous is a tapas crawl along iconic Calle Cava Baja, one of the most famous tapas thoroughfares in all of Madrid (and one that gives Calle Ponzano a run for its money).
+The most famous is a tapas crawl along iconic Cava Baja, one of the most famous tapas thoroughfares in all of Madrid (and one that gives Calle Ponzano a run for its money).

-And of course, no neighborhood in Madrid would be complete without its market.
+Of course, no neighborhood in Madrid would be complete without its market.
 In La Latina, that market is Mercado de la Cebada.
 Swing by Saturday at lunchtime for the area’s best-kept secret: the mariscada, in which all of the seafood stalls turn into pop-up bars, frying up fresh tapas and selling them complete with ice-cold drinks.

 Street lined with bars in an urban neighborhood on a busy afternoon.